karolmajta/moviedb-demo/README.md

 `npm run server` bootstraps a simple static server that just serves contents of `dist`.
 It's handy to have it running in development in one terminal window, while in other you switch between `npm run build` and `npm test`.

+## Hosted demo

+You can see this application at https://karolmajta.github.io/moviedb-demo/